YouwangDeng/Leetcode/LeetcodeNote.md

 * a good example will avoid a lot of bugs
 * using two stack can solve this problem, but we could still use one stack, although time complexity is still O(n)

+## Convert Binary Search Tree to Sorted Doubly Linked List
+* what we need is a global node pre and a dummy node to mark the head
+* in order traversal